California Association of Local Behavioral Health Boards & Commissions

 1. Groups of 6 people or less (seated in circle if possible)

-2. Everyone should have a chance to speak (5 minutes/person)
+2. Everyone should have a chance to speak (up to 5 minutes/person)

 3. Ask people to "Listen”, and not react to each other